 A dynamic environment where museums provide authentic, meaningful and engaging experiences to immigrant communities and where learning, enjoyment and civic engagement support the development of the individual’s voice.

 To serve as a national model and catalyst for the empowerment of adult immigrants and their families through the development of collaborations amongst museums, institutions of higher education and literacy organizations.
 To support systemic change that transforms museums into powerful learning spaces for adult immigrants.
 To be a vehicle to strengthen the immigrant’s voice by encouraging the development of their academic, social, cultural and civic capital.

 Our model, a collaborative process supported by a professional development institute and the CALTA21 curriculum "Identity, Portraiture and Photography," fosters the empowerment of the adult immigrant community.

 CALTA21's implementation and dissemination plans are coordinated by:

 Aligned with IMLS’s goals of creating models that can be implemented nationally, CALTA21 will develop a national network of organizations interested in implementing the model.
 By virtue of the collaborative implementation of CALTA21, partnerships will form and grow open pathways for some of the country’s newest residents to enhance language skills, develop cultural and social capital, facilitate access to higher education, and support workforce development, while simultaneously helping each institution expand its reach and maintain its relevance in increasingly diverse communities.

-For more information on becoming a CALTA21 implementation site, please contact Patricia Lannes, Project Director or phone her at 516-313-1091.
+please contact Patricia Lannes, Project Director or phone her at 516-313-1091.